 Precious metal prices

-Precious metals prices are vulnerable to a handful of factors.
+Precious metals prices are vulnerable to several factors.
 Consider the following before deciding if investing in precious metals is a good fit for your portfolio:

 Benefits of investing in precious metals

-There are a few key benefits to investing in precious metals that investors should consider.
-The following section details some of them:
+There are a few key benefits to investing in precious metals that you should consider:

 As with any financial decision, carefully consider both the pros and cons of precious metals before investing in them.